dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-This event indicates that a new directory within the watched directory
+This event indicates that some metadata associated with the file or
-has been created.
-This new directory has the name `my-new-dir`.
+directory called `important.dat` has changed.
+A client must fetch
+fresh metadata to learn what has changed.

 ```json
 {